efeefe/is/pages/03.opendott/the-upcycle/item.md

 p.
 212

 > Get greedy about your garbage.
 Now that the world has started down the path of upcycling, plenty of companies covet what you put in the trash can every day.
 You can value it too.
 Instead of asking yourself, "How do I get rid of this?" ask, "How much money could I get for this?
-Who could enjpy the benefits of these great nutrients?
+Who could enjoy the benefits of these great nutrients?
 My city, my neighborhood, my favorite nonprofit?"

+*In other words: can waste engender cycles of abundance?
+And I add: can we manage it in ways not organised around the market form?*

 p.
 213

 > But technical products don't die and vanish.
 This is the problem and the opportunity.
 Products stay on and on and on.
 Maybe as toxins in a dump.
 Or a plastic bottle cap bobbing in the ocean.
 We need to get away from thinking of these objects as mutable or we won't consider their endless reuse.
 They are technical nutrients.
 We can use them over and over.
 We can design them to be part of a Materials Bank and lease the steel and rubber in a washing machine, for example, until the time comes to use them for something else.

+*Interesting point about the 'lifecycle' of products, or their 'afterlife'.*

 p.
 216